 Read the End User License Agreement.
 If you accept the agreement, select I agree to the EULA and continue to step 2.

-Step 2 — Pick a Technology¶
+Step 2 — Choose Whether to Use a Proxy¶

 Step 8 — Create an Administrative Account¶